In this post I’m going to address questions, both asked directly and implied, about my role in bringing the Adventure 40 to reality.

 Q: Does that mean you and AAC are taking responsibility for making sure the Adventure 40 meets the goals and specifications laid out here?

-A: Are you nuts?
-No way.
+A: No way.
 I will try my best, but part of my deal with the builder will be that every buyer signs a waiver absolving me and Attainable Adventure Cruising Ltd of any liability for anything that happens with the Adventure 40.
 I can’t take responsibility when I don’t have control or revenue.

 Q: OK, what are you getting out of this, there must be something?